 I will contact the NJCSTM Safety Officer, Nan Perigo, in case of any questions regarding procedures or other concerns. (nperigo@kean.edu, 908-737-7227, or visit room 118)

-I agree to abide by the STEM safety guidelines, outlined above and in this Safety Packet, to keep myself and my colleagues safe in the laboratories in which I work.
+I agree to abide by the STEM safety procedures, outlined above and in the Student Safety Packet, to keep myself and my colleagues safe in the laboratories in which I work.